 The two Charts of the Day are from Michael Kitces and show the value of a $100,000 portfolio of 60% stocks and 40% bonds after 30 years with a 4% and 5% initial withdrawal rate.
-These comments come from Rich Emch, CFP®, Trust Administration Officer.
+These comments come from Rich Emch, CFP®, Senior Trust Officer.

 The chart above displays the 4% withdrawal rate that has become standard over time.
 It is based on a study that showed that over all of the 30 year time periods dating back to 1871, you could withdrawal an annual amount equal to 4% of your initial portfolio, adjust each year for inflation, and not run out of money.
 (Terminal Value = Safety Margin Dollars at the end)